 CSS code can either be placed directly in a HTML file within the <style> </style> blocks or in a separate file with the .css extension or can be specified with a style attribute for inline styling.
 Chrome and Firefox have developer tools built-in.
 As the name suggests, the Developer Tools is suitable only for developers or people having a basic knowledge of the Cascading Style Sheets, HTML, JS code.
 The Developer Tools of browsers allow you to test the responsive design of the website, add/modify the CSS code, see the performance of the web application, etc. Once you modify the code with the Firefox/Chrome developer tools, the browser will change the appearance of the HTML element you’ve edited.

 The Cascading Style Sheets Editor tool of the browsers will suggest the CSS code/property when you enter the letter/character in a CSS class.
 As of now, there are over 500 properties.
 Understanding each property can take some time.
 If you don’t test the changes a CSS code makes to the site and if the CSS code is erroneous or bad, the layout of the site will break, some elements will be visible only on mobile/desktops, etc. Well, if you’re using WordPress, you don’t have to learn CSS or waste time testing the code.
-The following WordPress CSS editor will allow you to customize the HTML element as per your requirements:
+The following WordPress CSS editor plugins will allow you to customize the HTML element as per your requirements: